Cumberland

 Cumberland (/ˈkʌmbərlənd/ KUM-bər-lənd) is an area of North West England which was historically a county.
 The county was bordered by Northumberland to the north-east, County Durham to the east, Westmorland to the south-east, Lancashire to the south, and the Scottish counties of Dumfriesshire and Roxburghshire to the north.
 The county included the city of Carlisle, part of the Lake District and North Pennines, and the Solway Firth coastline.

-Cumberland had an administrative function from the 12th century until 1974, when it was subsumed into Cumbria with Westmorland as well as parts of Yorkshire and Lancashire.
-It gives its name to the unitary authority area of Cumberland, which has similar boundaries but excludes Penrith.
+Cumberland had an administrative function from the 12th century until 1974, when it was subsumed into the non-metropolitan county of Cumbria together with Westmorland and parts of Yorkshire and Lancashire.
+In 2023, the non-metropolitan county of Cumbria was dissolved and a new unitary authority area of Cumberland was created, which has similar boundaries to the historic county of Cumberland but excludes Penrith.

 Early history

 In the Early Middle Ages, Cumbria was part of the Kingdom of Strathclyde in the Hen Ogledd, or "Old North", and its people spoke a Brittonic language now called Cumbric.
 The first record of the term Cumberland appears in AD 945, when the Anglo-Saxon Chronicle recorded that the area was ceded to Malcolm I, king of Alba (Scotland), by King Edmund I of England.
 As with Cymru, the native Welsh name for Wales, the names Cumberland and Cumbria are derived from kombroges in Common Brittonic, which originally meant 'compatriots'.

 At the time of the Domesday Book (AD 1086) most of the future county was part of Scotland, although some villages around Millom, which were the possessions of the Earl of Northumbria, had been incorporated into Yorkshire.

 In AD 1092, King William Rufus of England invaded the Carlisle district, settling it with colonists.
 He created an Earldom of Carlisle, and granted the territory to Ranulf le Meschin.
 In 1133, Carlisle was made the see of a new diocese, largely identical with the area of the earldom.
 However, on the death of King Henry I of England in 1135, the area was regained by King David I of Scotland.
 He was able to consolidate his power and made Carlisle one of his chief seats of government, while England descended into a lengthy civil war.
 The Cumbric language is believed to have become extinct in the 12th century.